 Create and maintain a stable and healthy business subscription model. subscription services or recurring billing benefit from reduced failed payments, ensuring consistent revenue and enhanced customer retention.

-In case you store card details and want to transfer payments from another provider to Solidgate, it is possible to perform a сharge without CVV.
+If you store card details and want to transfer payments from another provider to Solidgate, performing a сharge without CVV is possible.
 This can be done under the following conditions when card details (PAN, expiration date) are stored in your database and the first payment with a CVV-card was processed by another provider.